-Can you take out life insurance with pre-existing condition?
+Can you take out life insurance with a pre-existing condition?

 Taking out a life insurance policy can be quite a straightforward process if you're generally in good health.
 However, you may find it a little harder to get cover if you have a pre-existing condition.